-Most dive computers on the market, now have Deep Stops to cover the practices now adopted by many technical and professional divers.
+Many dive computers have a Deep Stop function to cover the practices now adopted by many technical and professional divers.
 These can be adjusted or turned off altogether.
-If you have a dive computer that has a Deep Stop feature, you should probably follow it.

-The Suunto D4i and D4i Novo, and the Suunto D6i dive computers have a Deep Stop function.
-This is activated when diving deeper than 65.6 feet (20 meters).
+The Suunto range of dive computers have a Deep Stop function.
+This is automatically activated when diving deeper than 65.6 feet (20 meters).
 This is ON by default in Air and Nitrox modes and can be turned OFF.

 What's the effectiveness of Deep Stops?